Brewing Japanese Green Tea

 With Uji Tezumi Gyokuro, it is best to use water between 50 and 60 degrees Celsius (120 to 140 degrees Fahrenheit).
 After boiling the kettle, let it cool for about 10 to 15 minutes.
 It is best to use a water thermometer to get the right temperature.

 Netto Gyokuro is aged for six months and broken into small bits.
 It's OK to use hotter water with Netto Gyokuro.
-This excellent tea can accommodate higher temperatures close to boiling.
+This excellent tea can withstand higher temperatures, approaching boiling.

 Second infusion: After emptying the teapot for the first serving, the wet leaves will not continue to steep.
 You can infuse the leaves again and serve immediately.